 Few coins have such an exciting and interesting history that the story even appeals to people with little interest in collecting coins.
-One of those few coins is undoubtedly the 1883 Liberty Nickel.
+One of those few coins is undoubtedly the 1883 Liberty Nickel (Buy on eBay).
 Representing the first year of issue for the series, the coins were struck in two different varieties, “without cents” and “with cents.”
 The two varieties were created as a direct result of the public reception of the new design.

 Under the Coinage Act of 1792, the Mint had previously struck five cent coins referred to as half dimes with a silver based composition.
 However, with the rising price of silver and the small size of the half dime, a substitute was favored.
 The new five cent denomination was introduced in 1866 as the Shield Nickel.
 These coins carried a composition of 75% copper and 25% nickel and would briefly be struck along side the half dime until 1873.
 After this date, only the nickel five cent piece was produced.

 The Liberty Nickel design by Charles E. Barber was the second type for the nickel five-cent denomination. the obverse design features the head of Liberty, facing left with thirteen stars around.
 The reverse featured a wreath, with the Roman numeral V within, representing the denomination.
 E PLURIBUS UNUM, the motto (meaning “out of many one”) is below the wreath, while UNITED STATES OF AMERICA is above.
 The final design was the result of a number of test pieces (patterns) that were made of various designs and alloys in 1882, which included the design would be introduced in the following year.
 Except for the Roman numeral, no further indication of the denomination was given on either the 1882 pattern or the regular issue coins struck in 1883.